mesonbuild/meson/docs/markdown/Design-rationale.md

 title: Design rationale
 ...

-This is the original design rationale for Meson.
-The syntax it describes does not match the released version ==

 A software developer's most important tool is the editor.
 If you talk to coders about the editors they use, you are usually met with massive enthusiasm and praise.
 You will hear how Emacs is the greatest thing